stofi/ascii-play/README.md

 ## Introduction

-This repository contains the play.core codebase in the `src` directory, so that the experiments can be copy pasted to the playground or run localy with `vite`.
+Since the play.core code is not ([and probably won't be](https://github.com/ertdfgcvb/play.core/pull/2#issuecomment-841070799)) available on npm, it is imported as a git submodule and then proxied from `/src` in vite.
+This way the programs can be exactly the same locally and in the playground.

 ### Running locally
+Be sure to init the submodule with `git submodule update --init`.

 Install dependencies: